bbbottle/bbp-coc/README.md

-# bbp-coc
-A plugin to show bbki.ng's coc stats
+A plugin to show bbki.ng's coc stats.